 College doesn't have to be your world to change your world.

-We assist workers by offering hundreds of non-degree, professional & career development opportunities.
+Continuing Professional Education (CPE) assists workers by offering hundreds of non-degree, professional & career development opportunities.

-The registration process for courses or programs offered under Continuing Professional Education (CPE) may vary depending on these circumstances:
+The registration process for courses or programs offered under Continuing Professional Education may vary depending on these circumstances:

 - How you pay (cash, credit card, third-party payment, in single or installment payments)